iwant.fyi / specification

 • attributes — Source-specific fields (brand, manufacturer, GTIN, part_number, etc.).
 Free-form; agents MAY display.

-6.3 Ranking
+6.3 Ranking and pagination

 6.4 Example response